CaduhAndrade/CaduhAndrade/README.md

 My name is Carlos Eduardo I am passionate about technology and development.

-- 🌎 I'm from Rio De Janeiro / Brazil
+- 🌎 I'm from Caxias do Sul / Brazil
 - 🎮 I like to play video games
 - 💜 I play Guitar
 - 💻 **Languages:** HTML, CSS, JavaScript, Node.js, C#, Asp.net Core and looking forward to learn even more!